Silas-U/RoboKinematics/README.md

 #### **Notes**:
 - You can use `traj_gen()` to generate and visualize complex multi-segment trajectories for a robot with multiple joints.
 - The `pva` parameter allows you to specify whether you want the trajectory for position, velocity, or acceleration.
-- **Example Plot**: The method can plot cubic trajectories showing the robot joint positions (or velocities/accelerations) over time for each segment.
+- **Example Plot**: The method can plot trajectories showing the robot joint positions (or velocities/accelerations) over time for each segment.

 <table style="border:0px">